ropensci/osmplotr/README.md

 ![map6](./figure/map6.png)

-... see package vignettes on downloading data and making maps for a lot more detail and further capabilities.
+See package vignettes ('Downloading Data' and 'Making Maps') for a lot more detail and further capabilities of `osmplotr`.